-OFF BOARD ARTILLERY FIRE MISSION SUMMARY (18.2)(18.2.1)
+OFF BOARD ARTILLERY FIRE MISSION SUMMARIES (18.2)(18.2.1)

 - A friendly Leader, Scout or Advisor uses an impulse to place a Spotting Round marker on any one hex within his LOS.
 The hex need not be spotted. - 2.
 Before a friendly Leader, Scout or Advisor places a Spotting Round they must decide what type of Fire Mission will be called in.
 This can not be changed once the Spotting round is placed.
-Note: If no Fire Mission is decided upon the Standard Fire Mission is chosen by default. - З. Determine Spotting Round landing location. - Once the Leader, Scout, or Advisor chooses to continue the Fire Mission, and the Fire For Effect Marker is placed, then conduct 4. the Fire Mission with the following conditions for each different Fire Mission.
+Note: If no Fire Mission is decided upon the Standard Fire Mission is chosen by default. - З. Determine Spotting Round landing location. - 4.
+Once the Leader, Scout, or Advisor chooses to continue the Fire Mission, and the Fire For Effect Marker then conduct the Fire Mission with the following conditions for each different Fire Mission.

-UDSE FIRE MISSIONS
+DOSE FIRE MISSIONS